West Indian cricket team in New Zealand in 2025–26

-The West Indies cricket team is touring New Zealand in November and December 2025 to play the New Zealand cricket team.
-The tour consists of three Test, three One Day International (ODI) and five Twenty20 International (T20I) matches.
-The Test series will form part of the 2025–2027 ICC World Test Championship.
+The West Indies cricket team toured New Zealand in November and December 2025 to play the New Zealand cricket team.
+The tour consisted of three Test, three One Day International (ODI) and five Twenty20 International (T20I) matches.
+The Test series formed part of the 2025–2027 ICC World Test Championship.
 In June 2025, the New Zealand Cricket (NZC) confirmed the fixtures for the tour, as a part of the 2025–26 home international season.